$5 Flat Rate Shipping on Domestic Orders!

 Emmaus Road Publishing

 Priestly celibacy, some say, is an outdated relic from another age.
-It is viewed by many as a lonely way of life and an unattainable ideal.
-The very idea of celibacy is met by many, even by many faithful Catholics, with a skeptical smile.
+Others see it as a lonely way of life.

-Fr.
-Carter Griffin argues in Why Celibacy?: Reclaiming the Fatherhood of the Priest that the ancient practice of celibacy, when it is lived well, helps a priest to live his spiritual fatherhood joyfully and fruitfully.
-On the way, he takes up the question of optional celibacy, some pitfalls of celibate paternity, and the selection and formation of candidates for healthy, life-giving chaste priestly fatherhood.
-He also considers the significant gifts that would be lost to the Church—and the world—should the requirement for celibacy be modified.
+But as Fr.
+Carter Griffin argues in Why Celibacy?: Reclaiming the Fatherhood of the Priest, the ancient practice of celibacy, when lived well, helps a priest exercise his spiritual fatherhood joyfully and fruitfully.
+Along the way, Griffin explores:

 Fr.
 Carter Griffin is a priest of the Archdiocese of Washington.
-In 2011 he completed his doctorate in sacred theology with a dissertation entitled “Supernatural Fatherhood through Priestly Celibacy: Fulfillment in Masculinity.”
 Since 2011 he has been engaged in the formation of seminarians at Saint John Paul II Seminary in Washington, DC.
 Fr.
 Griffin is a graduate of Princeton University and a former line officer in the United States Navy.

 There are no reviews yet.

 Not that bad

 Your Review *

 Help us launch a revival in Catholic Scripture study, bringing countless Catholics into an encounter

 with the life-transforming power of God's Word in both the Liturgy and life.